Watch Woman Drive Out Of Car Wash Directly Into River

 No one sustained serious injuries.

-A woman in Hackensack, New Jersey, got her car a little wetter than she expected on July 16 when she drove her Mercedes-Benz ML-Class out of a car wash and straight into the Hackensack River.
+A woman in Hackensack, New Jersey, got her SUV a little wetter than she expected on July 16 when she drove her Mercedes-Benz ML-Class out of a car wash and straight into the Hackensack River.
 The car wash's security camera captured the crash, and a bystander posted videos of the vehicle's recovery (see below).

 The driver told police that she accidentally pressed the accelerator when she meant to hit the brake.
 There were several people nearby, and the video showed them running to the scene.
 They helped the woman and her passenger out of the Mercedes.
 Images of the incident indicate that the SUV wasn't fully submerged in water, and only the front end was underneath.
 Following a checkup from a mechanic, the SUV might not even need any major repairs from the trip into the river.